booch/presentations/Architecture-Big-and-Small/slides.md

     - A "framework" is a collection of patterns put to use in a specific way
     - An "anti-pattern" is a pattern that does **not** solve the problem well
         - But looks like it should
+"feeling" should be the primary criterion used for making changes to any place